--Develop awareness, understanding and familiarity of food systems in exporting countries such as Chile and appreciate the global integration of public-private practice within food systems.
+Develop awareness, understanding and familiarity of food systems in exporting countries such as Chile, and recognize the components of the global food production and international trade.

--Appreciate similarities and differences among the food systems in Chile, the United States, and other countries.
+Contrast the similarities and differences among the food systems in Chile, the United States and other countries.

 Who Should Attend

 - Professionals and graduate students in agriculture and health related disciplines (i.e. Food Science, Animal Science, Veterinary Science, Public Health, and Policy)

 - Government regulators and policymakers (i.e. Veterinary Services, Food Safety, and Public Health

 - Program registration fee is $1,490 per person, $1,750 single occupancy.
 Register for program through link above.

 - Program is also available through the University of Minnesota as a 1 credit course for fall semester 2015, PVS 5997.
 Those taking program for academic credit will pay regular tuition rate of home college/program, and a course fee (TBD) to cover the field trip expenses.